mbrio/react-boilerplate/README.md

 *shared* directory is meant to hold any components that are reused throughout the application.

+### LESS

-React Boilerplate is configured to store LESS files alongside the components that they style and to import them using Webpack.
-Every React component that represents a UI element will have a corresponding LESS file, and shared LESS files are imported and configured within *src/init.less*.
+React Boilerplate is configured to store LESS files alongside the components they style and to import them using Webpack from within the JSX source.
+Most React components that represent a UI element will have a corresponding LESS file, and shared LESS files are imported and configured within *src/init.less*.

-Shared LESS files reside in *src/less* and must be imported within *src/init.less*.
+*src/init.less* imports both Bootstrap and it's theme.
+You may override the default Bootstrap variables by editing *src/less/variables.less*.

 ### Marty